 When a format undergoes rotation, the oldest cards legal in that format now rotates to the legacy format.
 It makes room for new cards to take their place and ensure the formats don’t grow too large.
 Rotations are typically done cyclically, and most notably, with standard formats.

 A slang term for conceding.
-The term comes from the act of scooping up all of your cards.
+The term comes from the act of physically scooping up all of your cards from the table when you surrender a match.

 Sideboard or side deck is a number of cards meant to replace cards in the main deck.
 Typically these cards are going to have a more narrow or specialized effect.